 This is one of the chicest devices we tried, arriving in a delicate suede, zipped, compartmentalized pouch, making it easy to store and less bulky than most.
 It’s incredibly lightweight with smooth gold detailing and a lengthy link so that, while it isn’t cordless, it’s not restrictive.
 It additionally has an accompanying blue and green Venus razor, which is great for ensuring your skin is smooth before use so you accomplish the best results.

-It’s exceptionally easy to use, with only three settings, and while it’s a tad noisy, it’s extremely reactive, taking us only 15 minutes to float it across the top and lower legs, underarms and face.
-There’s a precision head which you can change out when treating smaller areas like the face or armpits, which taps on and off effortlessly.
+It’s exceptionally easy to use, with only three settings, and while it’s a tad noisy, it’s extremely reactive, taking us only 15 minutes to float it across the top and lower legs, underarms, and face.
+There’s a precision head that you can change out when treating smaller areas like the face or armpits, which taps on and off effortlessly.
 As satisfied as we were with it, we would have jumped at the chance to have seen a couple of protective glasses included.

 Progress was slow and unpretentious yet on the off chance that you stay with it, we found hair regrowth was sparser and thinner, particularly on our underarms by week five.